proxytranslation/user-docs/dashboard/menu/dashboard/advancedsettings.md

 Posted by OMEGA on Apr.
 7, 11:59, 2010
 ```

 Repetitive and inconsequential from a translation/word count viewpoint, the usernames and dates should be made translation-invariant in the content above.
-You can add a regex for it (such as the one below) in the textbox and Easyling will exclude whatever is matched within a capturing group.
+You can add a regex for it (such as the one below) in the textbox and the translation proxy will exclude whatever is matched within a capturing group.

 `Posted by ([\w]+) on ([\w]{3}\.\s[0-9]{1,2},\s[0-9]{2}:[0-9]{2},\s2[0-9]{3})`